atharvaranade4/Moodboard-Canvas-REACT.js/README.md

 List of features or functionalities of the project.

-- Feature 1
-- Feature 2
+- Queries images from Pexels and UnSplash using API
-- ...
+- Implements a React-Canvas

-## Demo
+## Project Screenshots

-Link to a live demo of the project, if available.
-Screenshots can also be included here.

 ## Installation